itbj/ASA-TE-Monitoring/README.md

 ### Appendix - Endpoint agent monitoring

-As mentioned earlier, we can make use of endpoint agents within our monitoring to give a better view of user experience
+As mentioned earlier, we can make use of endpoint agents within our monitoring to give a better view of user experience.
+This short appendix will walk through the process of creating similar tests on our ASA's but with an endpoint agent.

 #### Installing endpoint agent